darrenjkt/MS3D/docs/GETTING_STARTED.md

 ### 1. Generate predictions on unlabelled target domain

 First we generate predictions with TTA on the unlabelled data with multiple detectors with 1-frame and 16-frame detection.
 Here is an example of how we can generate detections with one detector.
-We provide the TTA predictions for this section on [target-nuscenes](https://drive.google.com/drive/folders/1KAFrrE9oNG6rRrbII_Myzdz5bcCXA69t?usp=share_link) if you'd like to save time and try it out.
+We provide the TTA predictions of waymo/lyft secondiou/centerpoint for [target-nuscenes](https://drive.google.com/drive/folders/1KAFrrE9oNG6rRrbII_Myzdz5bcCXA69t?usp=share_link) if you'd like to skip this section and move on to the rest of the pipeline.

 ```shell